degreepath/catalog-differ/2016-2017/music.req.md

 information/)

   * at the end of third semester in the program, not later than Junior year, spring semester
-  * _students not approved for continuance are no longer in the BM Elective Studies program_
+  * students not approved for continuance are no longer in the BM Elective Studies program

 ######  Degree Requirements

-Course List  Code  |  Title  |  Credits
+Code  |  Title  |  Credits
 ---|---|---
 General Education  |
 Comprehensive graduation requirements for all BM degrees  1  |